Is there anything worse than getting sick while traveling solo?

-Before providing advice I have to say that this does not replace the professional advice of a medical professional.
+Please note that nothing in this post replaces the professional advice of a medical professional.
 You are responsible for all decisions you take regarding your health.

 When it comes to getting sick on the road, the old adage “An ounce of prevention is better than a pound of cure” is the best principle to live by.
 There are many, many ways to prevent sickness in the countries you travel to.
 Here are Jesse's recommendations.